xdai1091/2016/index.md

 #### Lectures and Sections

-* Lectures are 11:30 - 1pm on Tuesdays & Thursdays in TBA
+* Lectures are 11:30 - 1pm on Tuesdays & Thursdays in MD G115
 * Friday lab time TBA

 #### Instructors